MathiasGruber/plmd/README.md

 snippet can conveniently be placed at the bottom of your .bashrc file, so that it'll be available on all future sessions.

-To update to the latest version simply do a pull from within the plmd directory:
+This module is still under constant development.
+To update to the latest version (and delete all local changes) simply do a pull from within the plmd directory as follows:

 ```
+git fetch --all
-git pull
+git reset --hard origin/master
 ```

 How To: Setting up a simulation